ZelaaPayAE (ZPAE) Price Down 39% Over Last Week

 According to CryptoCompare, “ZPAE is a cryptocurrency for Dubai, Abu Dhabi, Sharjah, and other parts of the Arab Emirates.
 ZPAYae claims to make it easier to store, share or use your assets in the format of a cryptocurrency.
 With ZPAYae, you can transfer Emirati dirham (AED) – and in the future other fiat currencies as well. “

-It is usually not possible to buy alternative cryptocurrencies such as ZelaaPayAE directly using US dollars.
-Investors seeking to acquire ZelaaPayAE should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy ZelaaPayAE using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as ZelaaPayAE directly using US dollars.
+Investors seeking to trade ZelaaPayAE should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase ZelaaPayAE using one of the exchanges listed above.

 Receive News & Updates for ZelaaPayAE Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for ZelaaPayAE and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.